Ravenshoe: Queensland’s Highest Town and Nature Enthusiast’s Paradise

 Located between Ravenshoe and Mount Garnet on the Kennedy Highway, Innot Springs is famous for its rejuvenating and healing hot springs.
 The mineral-rich waters of Nettle Creek have been revered for their therapeutic properties, even being bottled and shipped to Europe a century ago.

-Just five kilometres northwest of Innot Hot Springs, Mount Gibson beckons gem enthusiasts and fossickers in search of gem topaz.
-While camping is not allowed, a fossicking license is required to explore the area.
+Just five kilometres northwest of Innot Hot Springs, Mount Gibson beckons gem enthusiasts and fossickers searching for gem topaz.
+While camping is not allowed, a fishing license is required to explore the area.

 Mount Garnet: A Haven for Gold Fossickers and Gem Collectors

 Mount Garnet, a small town on the Savannah Way, has a magnetic pull for gold fossickers and gem collectors.
-Initially established in 1882 for copper and garnet mining, the town’s mining endeavours persisted until the early 1900s when the Mount Garnet Freehold Copper and Silver Mining Company ceased operations.
-Subsequently, the town flourished through tin mining in 1928, and it also became home to cattle stations and farms.
+Initially established in 1882 for copper and garnet mining, the town’s mining endeavours persisted until the early 1900s, when the Mount Garnet Freehold Copper and Silver Mining Company ceased operations.
+Subsequently, the town flourished through tin mining in 1928 and became home to cattle stations and farms.

 Today, the region’s mining industry encompasses zinc, copper, lead, silver, and lime extraction.